Category Archive: News and Information

 Since AirSweep uses aeration rather than vibration, it does not cause metal fatigue and damage small or thin material hoppers.
 AirSweep is also certified safe to use in hazardous and flammable environments, and there are models that are specifically designed for sanitary applications.

-Contact us to find out more about AirSweep and how it can reduce bridging in your material hoppers.
+Contact us to find out more about AirSweep and how it can reduce bridging in your bulk material hoppers.

 Poor material flow slows down production, compromises product quality and consistency, and can even create workplace safety hazards.
 That’s why many industries turn to flow aids to move material consistently and reliably.